shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/advertiser-attributed-conversions.md

 }
 ```

-**If necessary, use the Lookup Service to map objects IDs to other relevant data, such as names, codes, and statuses**
+If necessary, use the [Lookup Service](./lookup-service.md) to map objects IDs to other relevant data, such as names, codes, and statuses.

-See [Lookup Service](./lookup-service.md) for more details.

 ### `GET` the report data from the report download service